In this article we’ll talk about what an aspect ratio is and how it affects your photographs.

 This is the standard for HDTV and motion pictures.
-Because of this, it looks cinematic and certain types of shots look particularly beautiful in this ratio.
+Because of this, it looks cinematic.
+Certain types of shots look particularly beautiful in this ratio.
 Although when it comes to stills, it is not a widely used aspect ratio.

-Now, after all this introduction to various aspect ratios, let’s talk about how to choose aspect ratios for specific work.
-And what to keep in mind while choosing one over another.
+Now let’s talk about how to choose the aspect ratio for specific work.
+And what to keep in mind while choosing one aspect ratio over another.

 Sometimes, it is the composition that dictates the aspect ratio.
-If you are shooting a landscape in horizontal orientation, then 3:2 is the best choice.
+If you are shooting a landscape in horizontal orientation, then 3:2 aspect ratio is the best choice.